 Trends and developments

-Employment in this sector is growing at a faster rate than average compared to other industries, largely due to increased public awareness about climate change and other major environmental issues in recent years.
-In addition, the political landscape is also now more receptive to climate change, as well as what needs to be done to ameliorate it.
+Employment in this sector grows at a faster rate than average compared to other industries, largely due to increased public awareness about climate change and other major environmental issues in recent years.
+In addition, the political landscape is also now more receptive to climate change, along with what needs to be done to improve on it.

-The work done by environmental science professionals greatly impacts the health of the surrounding environments, and professionals, regardless of their sector and position, all take immense pride in playing a key role in ensuring that emissions and waste are kept to safe and environmentally-sustainable standards.
+The work done by environmental science professionals greatly impacts the health of the surrounding environment, and professionals, regardless of their sectors and positions, all take immense pride in playing a key role in ensuring that emissions and waste are kept to safe and to environmentally-sustainable standards.

 - Strong written and verbal communication skills

 - Collaborative skills

 - Critical thinking skills

 - Keen observation skills